mariobkp/capstone_1/README.md

 </p>

 In addition to species, the samples are also broken down further by variety.
-Let's see how the distribution of varieties looks amongst the samples.
+Let us see how the distribution of varieties looks amongst the samples.

 <p align="center">